dekuNukem/duckyPad/README.md

 ### Step 3: (OPTIONAL) Set backlight color

-This step is optional, but who would want to pass that?
-It's RGB after all.

-Just create file named `config.txt` and set its content like this
+Create a file named `config.txt` in a profile folder, and set its content like this

 ```
 BG_COLOR 255 100 0
 KEYDOWN_COLOR 100 0 255
 ```
-BG_COLOR is the background color, the following numbers are value of the color that you can change, between 0 and 255, in the order of R-G-B.
+BG_COLOR is the background color between 0 and 255, in the order of R-G-B.

 Similarly, KEYDOWN_COLOR is the color for the key to change to when you press it down.

-The content of the profile folder should now look like this:
+The profile folder should now look like this:

 ![Alt text](resources/pics/config.png)